 June Penny has created a series of videos documenting her Cancun cosmetic dentistry experience spanning several years during which she got various types of dentures and implants.
 In the video below she gives some advice which is useful for anyone planning a dental vacation, particularly in Cancun.

-In this blog post, full-time traveler Barbara describes her experience getting crowns and veneers with a dentist in Playa del Carmen, just south of Cancun.
+In this blog post, full-time traveler Barbara describes her experience getting crowns and veneers with a Cancun dentist in Playa del Carmen, just south of the city.

 Although Barbara was initially happy with the look of her new teeth, she has since experienced problems with several of her veneers.
 She went ahead with the treatment without really researching the dentist or what getting veneers involves.
 In hindsight, she says, she wouldn't get veneers again but would opt for crowns as a more permanent solution.